vinaygopinath/jodi-sudoku/README.md

 ## License

-GNU General Public License v3.0 or later
+GNU Affero General Public License v3.0 or later
-See [COPYING](https://github.com/vinaygopinath/jodi-sudoku/blob/master/COPYING) to see the full text.
+See [LICENSE](https://github.com/vinaygopinath/jodi-sudoku/blob/main/LICENSE) to see the full text.